EMDR (Eye Movement Desensitization and Reprocessing) therapy has been the subject of more than 30 positive controlled outcome studies.

 After so many successful results with trauma victims, it was only natural to use EMDR therapy for the treatment of less traumatic and more common disturbing life experiences.
 It is now being effectively used in treating the memories caused by events that result in low self-esteem, feelings of powerlessness, and the many other life experiences that motivate people to seek therapy.
 Consequently, today, EMDR therapy is being used by more than 100,000 clinicians throughout the world, and millions of people have been successfully treated in the 25 years since its inception.

-EMDR can help you get unstuck.
-It can help heal past wounds and improve your relationships with friends, family and loved ones.
-It can help you sleep better and return to you a sense of control in your life.
+EMDR helps unstick you.
+Generally, it helps heal past wounds and improves your relationships with friends, family and loved ones.
+It even potentially helps you sleep better and returns a sense of control in your life.
 Furthermore, EMDR does this and more, much faster than traditional talk therapy.

 EMDR Therapy Has Been Successful In The Treatment of:

 EMDR helps you see things from a different perspective.
-It helps you become aware of the thoughts in your head that once were perceived as a threat versus what things are a real threat to you.
+It makes you aware of the thoughts in your head you once perceived as a threat, versus real threats.

 Everyone experiences life differently.
-What may seem insignificant to one person could very well be experienced as traumatic to another.
+What seems insignificant to one person may be traumatic to another.
 It takes courage to show up and face your inner landscape and learn how to change your life.
 If you would like to discuss how EMDR therapy might be effective for you, please feel free to call me at 281-944-SWCC for a free 15-minute phone consultation.
 I look forward to working with you.